 Step 3: In the Name and Operating System window, after typing Windows98 in the Name field, check the values in the Type and Version fields.
 If you want to store the VM you will create in a different location, select the location on your external HDD, SSD, or NVMe storage device from the Machine Folder section.

 Step 4: In the Memory Size window, set the maximum RAM size of 1 GB for the Windows 98 FE virtual machine.
 In a real scenario, Win98’s maximum RAM is 1.5GB by default, but it will be more stable if you choose a 1GB size.

-Step 5: In the Hard Disk window, you need to create a new virtual disk for the Windows 98 virtual computer.
-In this window, if you have a guest machine that you have installed before, you can add the disk of your old VM with the Add an existing virtual HDD option.
-However, to do a clean install, continue with the Create a virtual hard disk option.
+Step 5: In the Hard Disk window, you must create a new virtual disk for the Windows 98 virtual computer.
+In this window, if you have installed a guest machine, you can add the disk of your old VM with the Add an existing virtual HDD option.
+However, continue the Create a virtual hard disk option for a clean install.

 Step 7: If you want to select a location other than the installation location in the File Location and Size window, click the folder icon and select the folder you created.
 Finally, configure the capacity of the Windows 98 virtual disk to 2 GB.

 Step 8: After creating the Windows 98 virtual computer, click Settings to add the ISO installation media of Windows to the guest machine and make other virtual hardware settings.

 Step 9: Since VirtualBox does not support Guest Additions for Windows 9x versions, you will not be able to use your physical computer’s hardware in the virtual machine, and you will also not be able to enable features such as Shared Clipboard and Drag and Drop.
 However, the video tutorial teaches you how to change the screen resolution and color bit.